pdefusco/CAI_Rapids_Articles/dask-cuda/README.md

 Kill the previous Session and launch a new one with the same Resource Profile.
 Open ```02_dask_cuda_joins.py``` and familiarize yourself with the code.
 This script demonstrates how to accelerate dataframe operations at scale with Dask Cuda including joins, pivots, and writes.

+More specifically, it starts by loading a 2 TB parquet dataset into a Dask Distributed dataframe, then joins it four times to obtain a 10 TB dataframe; then, the data is pivoted and flattened and finally written back to S3.

 Before running the code update the Storage and Output locations at lines 40 and 41 according to the path where you have created the dataset and where you would like to write the final output after the dataframe joins.

 Then, execute the code and monitor progress in the Dashboard.